Top Concerns about Tibet Permit

 In some extreme cases, our staff will give it to you at the airport or train station before you board the plane or board the train to Tibet.

 If you happen to stop by Chengdu, you can visit our Chengdu office and get your Tibet Permit yourself, and have a nice chat with your travel consultant.

-11. Can you send the Tibet permit to a foreign country?
+16. Can you send the Tibet Permit to a foreign country?

 To minimize the chance of losing your Tibet Permit, we don’t offer an international postal service.
-Your permit will be delivered safely to your hotel in mainland China before you heading for Tibet.
+Your permit will be delivered safely to your hotel in mainland China before you head for Tibet.

-12. How many copies of the Tibet permit do I need to prepare?
+17. How many copies of the Tibet Permit do I need to prepare?

 We suggest you prepare two copies of your Tibet Permit in case you get lost one of them or the staff of the railway station might take one.